 If your home uses an older furnace system equipped with a pilot, then checking it is actually fairly simple.
 Just follow these steps:

-- Remove the front cover panel on your furnace or boiler.
+- Remove the front cover panel on your furnace.

 - This should expose the pilot, which simply looks like a small single burner, kind of like a candle or if you only had a single flame lit on a gas stove.

 - If there is no flame, then the pilot is out.